Paul-A-Kavan/keras_baseR/README.md

 ## Purpose
 Building neural networks is a lot of fun but complex models come with the challenge of complicated dependencies and many working parts.
 For smaller (simpler) nn models I wanted the ability to run keras::predict_proba() without loading up the keras package. (i.e. train a keras model on a machine with pyhton and keras but then go implement the model in an environment without python.)
 This turned into the desire to run models without any heavy dependencies such as an HDF5 reader package.

-Obviously, by removing the use of these critical resources the abilities of a keras model is seriously restricted but for particular cases these functions can be very helpful.
+Obviously, by removing the use of these critical resources the abilities of a keras model is seriously restricted but for particular cases these functions can be helpful.

 ## Example
 ```
 library(keras)
-source(core.R)
+source("core.R")
-source(misc.R)
+source("misc.R")
-source(activations.R)
+source("activations.R")

 # create some input data with a signal for the neural network to train toward
 x <- rbind(matrix(rnorm(1000,  mean=1), ncol=10, nrow=100),